anfariq/AnFariq/README.md

 # 💫 About Me:
-I am a Software Engineer with a background in multiple programming languages.
+I am a Website Development with a background in multiple programming languages.
 In the past, I have studied Dart, Java, and Kotlin, which gave me valuable experience in mobile and application development.
 Currently, I am focusing on Python as my primary programming language, as I find it powerful, versatile, and suitable for a wide range of projects.
 My goal is to continue improving my skills and building efficient, reliable, and innovative software solutions.

 ## 🌐 Socials: